tristankuo/teslalink/README.md

-# 🚗 TeslaCenter - The Ultimate Tesla Companion
+# 🚗 TeslaLink - The Ultimate Tesla Companion

 **Your favorite websites, beautifully organized for Tesla!**

-TeslaCenter is the perfect companion app for Tesla owners who want quick, easy access to their favorite websites while driving.
+TeslaLink is the perfect companion app for Tesla owners who want quick, easy access to their favorite websites while driving.
 Designed specifically for Tesla's touchscreen, it provides a beautiful, customizable collection of web apps that makes your in-car browsing experience seamless and enjoyable.

-## ✨ Why TeslaCenter?
+## ✨ Why TeslaLink?

 🎯 **Built for Tesla** - Optimized specifically for your Tesla's large touchscreen
 🚀 **Tesla Theater Ready** - Full-screen mode that works perfectly with Tesla Theater